 Does the Political Science Department offer internship assistance for majors?

 Not only does the Political Science Department encourage internships for our majors, but we also have an Internship Coordinator.
 For information regarding internships, email Matthew Harrigan.

 If an instructor tells me to pick something up in "student pick-up" where do I find it?

 Visit the Political Science Department Office and look for your item in the student pick-up mailbox.

 The peer advisors are student administrative assistants who assist the department students and faculty.
 Peer advisors can meet with students to review their transcript, help students graduate on their desired timeline and provide advice on what classes/professors to take.

-Many of the peer advisors have participated in programs such as government/political internships, Washington Semester Program, the Panetta Institute, the Jean Donovan Fellowship, Global Fellows, etc. Peer advisors are also members of the Political Science Honors Program , Pi Sigma Alpha (the Political Science honors fraternity), as well as on-campus student government and political clubs.
+Many of the peer advisors have participated in programs such as government/political internships, Washington Semester Program, the Panetta Institute, the Jean Donovan Fellowship, Global Fellows, etc. Peer advisors are also members of the Political Science Honors Program, Pi Sigma Alpha (the Political Science honors fraternity), as well as on-campus student government and political clubs.
 Peer advisors can discuss their experiences on and off-campus that have contributed to their Political Science education.
-If you'd like to schedule an appointment with one of our peer advisors, please stop by our office or call 408-554-4508.
+If you'd like to schedule an appointment with one of our peer advisors, please contact our office.

 Political Science Department